 Before we dive in, let’s clarify what we mean by landing page optimization.

-The end goal is more conversions on your page, whether you want your visitors to get a demo, purchase your product, or start a free trial.
+The goal of landing page optimization is to increase lead conversions on your page, whether you want your visitors to get a demo, purchase your product, or start a free trial.

 9 techniques to optimize your landing page